rbisdorff/Digraph3/docSphinx/tutorial.rst

 The non trivial decision problem we face here, is to decide, how the multi-criteria performances of *a1*, respectively *a2*,  may be rated (**excellent** ? **good** ?, or **fair**, or, even, **weak** or **very weak** ?) in an **order statistical sense**, when compared with all potential similar multi-criteria performances one could encounter in such a similar kind of decision problem.

-To solve this absolute rating decision problem, we compare auch a multi-criteria performance vectore to actual performance quantiles estimated from pas historical performance records.
+To solve this absolute rating decision problem, first, we need to estimate multi-criteria performance quantiles from historical performance records.

 Incremental learning of historical performace quantiles .......................................................

+See also the technical documentation of the :ref:`performanceQuantiles-label`.

 Suppose that we see flying in random multiple criteria performances from a given model of random performance tableau (see the :py:mod:`randomPerfTabs` module).
 The question we address here is to estimate empirical performance quantiles on the basis of so far observed performance vectors.
 For this task, we are inspired by [CHAM-2006]_ and [NR3-2007]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.